Participatory democracy: The Citizens Convention for Climate in France (2019)

 The French government organised "le grand débat national" (the Great National Debate) in early 2019 as a response to the Yellow vests movement.
 It consisted of 18 regional conventions, each with 100 randomly selected citizens, that had to deliberate on issues they valued the most so that they could influence government action.
 After the debate, a citizens' convention was created specifically to discuss climate change, "la Convention citoyenne pour le climat" (the Citizens Convention for Climate, CCC), designed to serve as a legislative body to decide how the country could reduce its greenhouse gas emissions with social justice in mind.
 It consisted of 150 citizens selected by sortition and stratified sampling, who were sorted into five sub-groups to discuss individual topics.
 The members were helped by experts on steering committees.
 The proceedings of the CCC garnered international attention.
 After nine months, the convention outlined 149 measures in a 460-page report, and President Macron committed to supporting 146 of them.
 A bill containing these was submitted to the parliament in late 2020.

 Effects of social media

-In recent years, social media has led to changes in the conduct of participatory democracy.
+In the early twenty-first century, social media led to changes in the conduct of participatory democracy.
 Citizens with differing points of view are able to join conversations, mainly through the use of hashtags.
-To promote public interest and involvement, local governments have started using social media to make decisions based on public feedback.
-Users have also organised online committees to highlight local needs and appoint budget delegates who work with the citizens and city agencies.
+To promote public interest and involvement, local governments started using social media to make decisions based on public feedback.
+Users organised online committees to highlight local needs and appoint budget delegates who work with the citizens and city agencies.